-Risk Explanation Control measure Cyber attacks Critical systems and company sensitive information are threatened by hackers, malware, phishing and ransomware.
-We take technical and organisational measures to protect our networks and systems.
+Risk Explanation Control measure Employee retention and development Business continuity may be jeopardized if we do not, in a timely manner, have access to sufficient and properly qualified employees.
+Identifying the required competencies and attracting and retaining talent is a strategic priority within Royal Swinkels Family Brewers.
+In this context, we initiated a leadership program for all managers within the organization.
+Cyber attacks Critical systems and company sensitive information are threatened by hackers, malware, phishing and ransomware.
+We take technical and organizational measures to protect our networks and systems.
 We also have awareness campaigns to ensure that employees are aware of the risks of, for example, phishing.
-All this is based on a company-wide information security policy and standards.
-Economic and socio- political instability The safety of our employees may be at risk as a result of (ethnic) conflicts in the area where they live or work.
-We continuously monitor the political and socio- economic conditions in the environments in which we operate.
+All this is based on a company- wide information security policy and standards.
+Economic and socio-political instability The safety and health of our employees may be at risk as a result of economic or socio-political instability in the area where they live or work.
+We continuously monitor the economic and socio-political conditions in the areas in which we operate.
 To this effect we use national and international sources of information.
-We take organisational measures to protect our employees.
-Climate change The structural and irreversible change in weather conditions leads to risks in the cultivation and availability of raw materials, such as barley, hops and sugar.
-We recognise the negative impacts of climate change on our society and our business operations.
+We take organizational measures to protect our employees.
+Climate Change The structural and irreversible change in weather conditions leads to risks in the cultivation and availability of raw materials (such as barley, hops and sugar) and packaging (such as paper and cardboard).
+We recognize the negative impacts of climate change on our society and our business operations.
 However, what climate change means as a risk to our operations still needs to be further identified.
 To manage climate risks, we have set up an internal working group that periodically discusses developments in climate change.
-In addition, the working group assesses whether the CO_2 objectives of Swinkels Family Brewers are still in line with this.
-Next year the risks will be identified in more detail.
+In addition, the working group assesses whether the CO 2 objectives of Royal Swinkels Family Brewers are still in line with this.
 Acute extreme weather conditions The increasing frequency of extreme weather conditions such as heavy rainfall, extreme short-term drought, floods or storms due to climate change increases the risk of production disruptions and supply chain interruptions.
-We recognise the danger of acute extreme weather conditions that can affect our society and business operations.
-However, what this means as a risk to our operations still needs to be further identified.
+We recognize the danger of acute extreme weather conditions that can affect our society and business operations.
+Last year we took action on this by installing emergency overflows in Lieshout and placing transformers at higher levels in Eemshaven.
+The risks to our operations still require further identification.
 A working group has been established to identify these risks and related measures.
-The risks and measures will be fully determined in 2023.
+The risks and measures will be fully determined in 2024.